jovotech/jovo-framework/docs/04_app-logic/03_output/README.md

 ## Introduction to Output Types

 What do users expect from a voice assistant?
 Usually, it's either direct or indirect output in form of speech, audio, or visual information.
-In this section, you will learn more about basic output types like [`tell`](#tell), [`ask`](#ask), and [`play`](#play), but also how to use SSML or the Jovo [speechBuilder](#speechbuilder) to create more advanced output elements.
+In this section, you will learn more about basic output types like [`tell`](#tell), [`ask`](#ask), but also how to use SSML or the Jovo [speechBuilder](#speechbuilder) to create more advanced output elements.

 ## Basic Output

-Jovo's basic output options offer simple methods for text-to-speech, but also for playing pre-recorded audio files.
+Jovo's basic output options offer simple methods for interacting with users through text-to-speech.
 If you're interested in more, take a look at [Advanced Output](#advanced-output).

 ### tell

 The tell method is used to have Alexa or Google Home say something to your users.
-You can either user plain text or [SSML](#ssml) (Speech Synthesis Markup Language).
+You can either use plain text or [SSML](#ssml) (Speech Synthesis Markup Language).

 Important: The session ends after a `tell` method, this means the mic is off and there is no more interaction between the user and your app until the user invokes it again.
 [Learn more about sessions here](../01_routing/README.md#introduction-to-user-sessions).